Grip on Software

 • more formats that provide options to generate customized reports, including details, attributes and results from our predictive pipeline.

-For an impression, we showcase an anonymized version of the visualizations as well as a number of videos that demonstrate how to interact with them, including captions for full detail.
+For an impression, we showcase the visualizations in an anonymized version as well as a number of videos that demonstrate how to interact with them, including captions for full detail.

 Contact